 - Whisk the double cream and icing sugar until just thickened.

 - Carefully transfer the meringue from the baking tray onto a large plate.

 - Spread over the whipped cream and top with the strawberries, raspberries and kiwi or pear.

 - Sprinkle with grated chocolate or dust with a little extra icing sugar and serve.

 I love how the meringue is crispy on the outside and so soft on the inside.
 It was so delicious that I wanted to eat more but I did save some to bring back home for Mr C and Mr K!

 Thanks to Nick Coffer, Sarson’s and their PR company for organising such a lovely event!
 Ms C and I had a fab day and of course we made a lot of new friends too!

-Disclosure: We were invited to the event but not ask to blog about the event.
-Pro Images used with permission.
+Disclosure: We were invited to the event for the purposes of writing this post, however, all thoughts and opinions remain our own.
+Images used with permission.